LPA:136.11 Local Public Agency Construction

 If a contractor or subcontractor has been active on a project but no work was performed during the above payroll report period, a “No Work Was Performed” report is to be submitted.
 If a project has not started, no report is required.

 136.11.8 Disadvantaged Business Enterprise (DBE)

 Disadvantaged Business Enterprise (DBE) requirements are also covered in EPG 146 Disadvantaged Business Enterprise (DBE).
 DBE compliance consists of ensuring that the prime contractors utilize DBEs as indicated in their good faith effort.
 These vendors will be a combination of subcontractors working on the project, suppliers, brokers, and trucking companies.
 DBE vendors must be on the MoDOT-approved MRCC listing at the bid opening.
 After the contract is awarded, the contractors should provide a Request to Subcontract Work form for each subcontractor noting the DBE/non-DBE classification.
 If a subcontractor is added to the project, they need to be pre-approved by MoDOT prior to performing any work.
 The LPA should track the DBE progress throughout the project to ensure the goal is met.
 In calculating the percentage of the contract work performed, all prices for sublet work shall be at contract unit bid prices.
 Sample forms (Fig. 136.11.4 and Fig. 136.11.5) may be used for submitting subcontractor information and instructions for completing the form (Fig. 136.11.6) are available.
-If there is a concern during the project, contact the External Civil Rights unit.
+If there is a concern during the project, contact the External Civil Rights Division.
 The prime contractor and LPA should ensure that the DBE vendors used to achieve the goal are performing a Commercially Useful Function (CUF).